• Skip to primary navigation

 Instructions

-Start by peeling and deveining the shrimp, if needed.
+Step #1: Peel and devein the shrimp, if needed.
 Set them aside.

-Then, crush the pork rinds.
-I like to use a food processor so they are super-finely crushed but you can also put them in a plastic baggie (slightly vented) and crush them with a rolling pin.
+I like to use a food processor so they are super-finely crushed, but you can also put them in a plastic baggie (slightly vented) and crush them with a rolling pin.

 If you use the plastic baggie method, be sure they are very finely crushed!
 If there are large pieces, the breading will not stick well.